 Gay tourists normally find the most fun place to stay is in the Frankfurt downtown close to the main station and gay village -- with options for business and pleasure all right on your doorstep.
 Whether you want a fun and social hostel, a cheap place to crash after a night of partying or a chic designer option to sip cocktails and surround yourself with fabulous people – Gay Frankfurt as something for everyone!

-25hours Hotel Frankfurt The Trip ☆☆☆☆ -- One of our favorite hotel chains in Europe, 25hours The Trip is wonderfully queer-friendly and very popular with the LGBT community -- helped by its phenomenal location in the heart of Frankfurt next to the main station.
+25hours Hotel Frankfurt The Trip ☆☆☆☆ -- One of our favorite hotel chains in Europe, 25hours The Trip is wonderfully queer-friendly and very popular with the LGBT community (much like their Paris and Zurich locations are as well).
+This is only helped by its phenomenal location in the heart of Frankfurt next to the main station.
 From the ground floor to the loft, each floor of the 25hours Hotel The Trip is reminiscent of adventurous journeys and legendary expeditions meaning you can travel around the world in a day with a stay here.
 The Arctic, tropics, and mountains become laid-back sanctuaries imbued with a quiet thirst for adventure and a longing for faraway places.
-Quirky and unapologetically different, amenities include the use of a free MINI, bike rentals, a fun Middle-Eastern diner-style restaurant and a rooftop terrace with hip /LGBT popular bar.
+Quirky and unapologetically different, amenities include the use of a free MINI, bike rentals, a fun Middle-Eastern diner-style restaurant, and a rooftop terrace with hip /LGBT popular bar.

 The Westin Grand ☆☆☆☆☆ -- An upscale international hotel beloved by gay business travelers for its location, reliability and luxury service.
 Relax in refined rooms and suites, or head downstairs to enjoy a meal at one of the four onsite restaurants, including a modish Japanese restaurant that wouldn’t be out of place in Kyoto or Tokyo.
 There is also a quiet bar perfect for after-work drinks, an indoor pool, spa, sauna, and gym.